geerlingguy/ansible-role-mysql/README.md

       - mysql-server
       - MySQL-python

-Packages to be installed.
+(OS-specific, RedHat/CentOS defaults listed here) Packages to be installed.
 In some situations, you may need to add additional packages, like `mysql-devel`.

+    mysql_enablerepo: ""

+(RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
+This can be handy, as an example, if you want to install later versions of MySQL.

 ## Dependencies